JustinZhang7183/it-learning/interview/java core.md

 - The wrapper class cache works by maintaining a cache of frequently used wrapper objects, such as Integer objects for small integers or Boolean objects for true and false values.
 When a new wrapper object is needed, the cache is first checked to see if an object with the requested value already exists.
 If such an object is found in the cache, it is returned instead of creating a new object.

-- The cache is implemented as a static array in each wrapper class, with a size of 128 for Integer, Short, Byte, Character, and Long classes, and a size of 2 for Boolean class.
+- The cache is implemented as a static array in each wrapper class, with a size of 256 for Integer, Short, Byte, and Long classes, a size of 128 for  Character class and a size of 2 for Boolean class.
 The range of values that are cached varies depending on the wrapper class.

 - It is important to note that the wrapper class cache is an implementation detail of the Java runtime, and its behavior may vary depending on the version of Java and the JVM being used.
 Therefore, it is not recommended to rely on the cache for application logic, and wrapper objects should be compared using the equals() method instead of the "==" operator.